 Paul brought his talents to San Francisco in 1991, he perfected his skills at draping and patternmaking earning the title of Master patternmaker.
-Paul has been commissioned by companies worldwide, and locally, for theaters, performers, celebrities and for good measure a few riff – raff outfits..
+Paul has been commissioned by companies worldwide, and locally, for theatres, performers, celebrities and for good measure a few riff-raff outfits.

 Mike “Mac” McNamara